 I’m back with another COVID solo game.
-Firelock Games sent me some fort bastions to run through some play test games and here’s my first game using them.
+Firelock Games sent me some fort bastions to run through some playtest games and here’s my first game using them.
+This is a “Control the Field” scenario using the Solitaire play rules.
+English Buccaneers vs Portuguese-Brazilian Tercios battle over a palisade

 These bastions are basically enlarged and fortified corners for the Palisade Fort and give platforms and clear fields of fire for artillery inside the fort.